 (4) Companies with gross sales of less than DOP8.0 million and with up to 10 employees.
 For this category, the base year is 2021.
+N/A = Net employees.

 Sources: Ministerio de Trabajo (Ministry of Labor) and Central Bank.

 Poverty and Income Distribution